Fort Worth Juvenile Criminal Lawyer

 Regardless of the circumstances surrounding your child’s case, you can trust that The Clark Law Firm will take immediate action in investigating the allegations your child faces.
 We utilize our extensive experience and legal abilities in building a compelling case on your behalf and we will work tirelessly to fight the evidence that is presented against your child.

 We offer the aggressive representation of juveniles for any offense, from minor offenses on campus to more serious drug and theft crimes.
-Regardless of the circumstances, our former prosecutor turned defense attorney and legal team are dedicated to protecting your child's future.
+Regardless of the circumstances, our former prosecutor turned Fort Worth juvenile criminal attorney is dedicated to protecting your child's future.
 We know that you are likely very worried about what will happen to your child and want to work with you to pursue the best defense strategy possible.

 Our firm handles the following types of juvenile crime cases: